 When is the church office open?

-Church office hours are from 11:00am to 4:00 pm Monday through Thursday and Sunday mornings.
+The church office is not currently open due to building closures related to COVID-19.
+You can reach staff members using the staff directory.
 The church office will be closed on scheduled holidays and may be closed on unscheduled inclement weather days.

 What happens at the church during the week?